 But, I have taken action and implemented so much of what I’ve learned through my typical bits and bobs method – the nomad that can’t settle down into one project at a time.

 I’ve tidied up some of my email sequences, I’ve tweaked a bit of my Instagram account and strategy – (which is growing by almost 100 people a day!
 Yay.
 Come join us!)
-I’ve set up a rebranding and launch strategy for my 30 Day Money Cleanse and I’ve collaborated with Mike and Ang on an exciting new project.
+I’ve set up a rebranding and launch strategy for my 30 Days to Money Mindfulness and I’ve collaborated with Mike and Ang on an exciting new project.

 The one thing we really want to create is a community-based challenge for you all.
 So let us know if you have any ideas of what you need help with so we can create that fun solution for you!